 That’s why our program is focused on preparing you for a career that requires significant exposure to — and a firm grasp of — these sub-disciplines:

-Taxation concentration: The taxation concentration will enable you to advise clients regarding the tax law.
+Taxation concentration: Build the skills you need to advise clients regarding the tax law.
 This track concentrates on federal income taxation as it relates to corporations, partnerships, and limited liability companies.

 Become a Valuable Asset in Decision-Making